-Students or groups of students who instigate fights but who are not actively involved (that is, students who carry rumors, put others up to fighting, carry information back and forth between other individuals who subsequently fight, take up the cause of their friends, or purposely attempt to provoke a fight) subject themselves to punishment.
+Students or groups of students who instigate fights, whether in person or by using social media (Facebook, Instagram, SnapChat, etc.) but who are not actively involved (that is, students who carry rumors, put others up to fighting, carry information back and forth between other individuals who subsequently fight, take up the cause of their friends, or purposely attempt to provoke a fight) subject themselves to punishment.